probprog/bopp/README.md

 - Last Bitbucket commit before this repo: [43930ea4cb08026b1d050a496262e8a6e923ce85](https://bitbucket.org/tuananhle/bopp/commits/43930ea4cb08026b1d050a496262e8a6e923ce85).
 - Depedencies: [Deodorant](http://github.com/twgr/deodorant) and a temporary snapshot [Anglican](https://clojars.org/org.clojars.tuananhle/anglican) (this will be switched to generic depedency on Anglican once the corresponding pull request is processed)
+- This is still a working version and is different to the code used for the paper.
+We have made so people can use it during the conference, but intend to keep working on it through the conference and after.

 BOPP us a package for automated marginal maximum a posteriori inference (MMAP) based around the